-There is a thematic emphasis on exchange of knowledge and preserving local folklore, stories and media that continue to build on a much larger history.
-The objective is to incite conversation, thinking, and community collaboration with common goals of preservation and social justice.
+There is a thematic emphasis on collecting, preserving and presenting Puerto Rican, Nuyorican, Latiné, Caribbean and Afro-Latinx; culture, folklore, stories, ephemera and multimedia that builds on a much larger history, connecting New York City’s Lower East Side Puerto Rican diaspora .
+The objective is to incite conversation, discussion and community collaboration to achieve common goals of preserving basic human rights, environmental and social justice.

 Exhibitions: